• Skip to primary navigation

 cook lemongrass and dried shrimp in oil

-• Add the processed shallots, garlic, galangal and chilis to the pot.
+• Add the processed shallots, garlic, galangal and chilies to the pot.
 Cook for about 20 minutes, stirring occasionally, until all ingredients have softened, the sauce looks red and you can smell it.
 You may need to reduce the heat slightly if needed.

 cook chilis and aromatics in oil